+'''

-DEFINE manager ROW (name VARCHAR(30), department VARCHAR(30), salary INTEGER);
+DEFINE manager ROW (name department salary VARCHAR(30), INTEGER);

+'''

 Because unnamed row types are type-checked for structural equivalence only, a variable defined with an unnamed row type can hold data from any unnamed row type that has the same number of fields and the same type definitions.
 Therefore, the variable manager can hold data from any of the row types in Figure 11-30.